Health Insurance

 InsurerWithout HypertensionWith Hypertension (controlled)Difference

-The loading for controlled hypertension amounts to ₹60–₹125 extra per month.
+Across the mainstream plans, the loading for controlled hypertension works out at roughly ₹60–₹125 extra per month.
 This is a trivial cost for the protection it provides.

 Lifestyle Changes That Reduce Your Loading Over Time